 The “Most English Town in Jamaica” is ready to be explored.
 Beginning at the very center of Mandeville, your tour takes you through Town Square, and from there you can choose between landmarks like a historic home or take a more natural approach and take a stroll the memorial gardens.
 Of course, you'll want to dedicate a few days to the beach, which is known for its calm surf and soft sands.

-If you enjoy experiencing the history of foreign countries, you might enjoy visiting a historical site during your vacation.
+If you like to experience the history of a foreign place, you might want to visit a historical site during your vacation.

-A common landmark for vacationers is Bloomfield Great House.
-It is found within Mandeville.
+One popular destination is Bloomfield Great House.
+It is located within Mandeville.
 Considered a quintessential Caribbean Greathouse, the Bloomfield Great House today is a popular spot among locals and tourist looking for a great view as well as a nice breakfast.
 Built around the 1850's, the building reflects the glowingly separate Jamaican culture, and a prime location for people looking to see the evolution of Jamaica as a people.

 |Bloomfield Great House||Historical Site||(876) 962-7130||0.9 mi.
 South West of Central Mandeville||Jamaica|

-The parks and gardens you'll be able to find can be seen in the following chart.
+The parks and gardens worth considering are summarized in the following chart.